ruchawaghulde/TIC-TAC-TOE-GAME/README.md

 ### GAME RULES:
 A player can choose between two symbols with his opponent, usual game uses “X” and “O”.
-1. The player that gets to play with the "X" marks will play first (we call him/her player 1) and the player that gets to play with the "O" marks will play second (we call him/her player 2).
+1. The player that gets to play first will get the "X" mark (we call him/her player 1) and the player that gets to play second will get the "O" mark (we call him/her player 2).

 2. Player 1 and 2 take turns making moves with Player 1 playing mark “X” and Player 2 playing mark “O”.

-3. A player marks any of the 3x3 squares with his mark (“X” or “O”) and their aim is to create a straight line horizontally or vertically or diagonally with two intensions:<br/>
+3. A player marks any of the 3x3 squares with his mark (“X” or “O”) and their aim is to create a straight line horizontally, vertically or diagonally with two intensions:<br/>
 a.
 One of the players gets three of his/her marks in a row (vertically, horizontally, or diagonally) i.e. that player wins the game.<br/>
 b.
 If no one can create a straight line with their own mark and all the positions on the board are occupied, then the game ends in a  draw/tie.